djaus2/Soft-ata/README.md

 _Soft-ata rather than firm-ata!_

+## Coming

+- Some Grove Sensors such as DHT11

 ## Latest
 - See **Repository Status** below.
   - Added Blazor App that uses the class library _(updated)_